Learn More about Upper Back and Neck Pain

 Some patients find it difficult to sleep comfortably after surgery.
 The best position to sleep in after cervical spine surgery is either on your back with a pillow under your knees, or on your side with your legs bent and a pillow tucked between your knees.

-For more information on upper back pain, conditions that cause neck pain, and treatments for upper back and neck pain, consult with your physician.
+For more information on upper back pain, conditions that cause neck pain, and treatments for upper back and neck pain, consult with your physician or call us today.